joshkuminski/OpenVision/README.md

 ```bash
 git clone https://github.com/joshkuminski/OpenVision.git
 ```
-or
+OR (recommended)
 download the .zip file

 ## 2. Install requirements
 ### Windows 10
 ****If you do not have hardware acceleration (GPU) and want to run this in the cloud skip down to Step 3 - Cloud.****
 This utilizes Google Colaboratory- an online platform for **free* access to a gpu
 * The **free* tier has many limitations.
-To actaully use this it is reccommended to purchase the Pay As You Go plan and upgrade when necessary.
+To actaully use this it is recommended to purchase the Pay As You Go plan and upgrade when necessary.

 Run the 'install.bat' file as *Administrator* located in the root directory This will install the submodules for this project along with, Python 3.8.10, and Git.
 It will also create a virtual